vipulnaik/diet-exercise-health/events/2024/2024-09-20-anal-swelling.md

 subdued during and before the bowel movement, and were greatest when my bowel was empty.

+On 2024-09-22, I seem to have had a bit more effort with bowel movement, but this isn't clearly related to the anal swelling.
+However, I noticed a little bit of blood when wiping on 2024-09-22, albeit none in the stool itself.
+For comparison, last time, the blood appeared in stool 3 days after the start of swelling symptoms.
+It's not clear if the faster evolution is suggestive of things being worse or being more likely to resolve quickly, or just a matter of chance.

 ## Strategies from last time to consider

 ### Food